Events

 • Strategies for mitigating gender impacts of sticky issues

-Monday 12th February Week 5 Gendered peace processes in a changing world
+Week 5 Gendered peace processes in a changing world

-• Women mediators and local peace processes – strategies, avenues, and constraints for impact.
+• Women in local peace processes

 Fees